defndaines/meiro/README.md

 ### Binary Tree

-Binary Tree produces mazes with a bias toward paths which flow down and to the right.
+Binary Tree produces mazes by visiting each cell in a grid and opening a passage either south or east.
+This causes a bias toward paths which flow down and to the right.
 They will always have a single corridor along both the southern and eastern edges.

 If you wish to generate and print a random binary-tree maze, you can start up a REPL and try to following: